QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Virtual lab service operations: Is the primary point of contact in case any problems arise with the virtual lab. <span style="color:green">Do we want a specific trainer role?</span>

 ![ NaaVRE_development_cycle.png not found](NaaVRE_development_cycle.png)
-The virtual lab moves through the readiness levels, from core development to operational service.
-Users coming up with ideas for new experiments that do not fit in the virtual lab, can, in collaboration with LifeWatch, create a new virtual lab that fits their needs.
+Figure1: The virtual lab moves through the readiness levels, from core development to operational service.
+Users coming up with ideas for new experiments that do not fit in the virtual lab, can in collaboration with LifeWatch create a new virtual lab that fits their needs.
+<span style="color:green">Should we use the virtual lab logo instead of the NaaVRE logo?
+So the Erlenmeyer, beaker and cloud?</span>

 ### User manual
 The following guidelines can be used to determine the completeness of a user manual.
 - The virtual lab is explained from the following viewpoints:
   - A conceptual viewpoint.
 There is an intuitive description of what happens.
   - A mathematical viewpoint.
 How the real world system relates to the used mathematical algorithm is clear.
+  - A computational viewpoint: How the algorithm is converted into computational methods is explained.
+  - An engineering viewpoint: There is a description of the software architecture of the virtual lab.
 - The parameters are clear.
     - It is clear what the ecological meaning of the parameter is.
     - It is clear how to change these parameters.